sblasa/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Using Cloudshell

-I've never had the opportunity to use cloud shell.
+I've never had the opportunity to use cloudshell.
 I don't know how often I would use it, but it would be good to know that I have this tool available.
 ![Screenshot of CloudShell](assets/week0/week0_cloudtrail0.png)

 This also allowed me to see the different commands that are avaialable for the AWS CLI.
 At work, I usually use the AWS SDK with the IDE that I use, more than the AWS CLI.
 Of course, that could change.
 Thankfully, I didn't have any issues using CloudShell, except the spelling of CloudShell, which I thought was spelled "Cloudshell", but I guess the marketing/product people had other ideas.